One of the most discussed topics in nutrition of all time is “Low Carb vs. High Carb – whats better?”

 Beyond this example from 100 years ago, many benefits of the Ketogenic Diet have been proven over the last decades.

-Speaking of High Carb, Low Carb and No Carb another group of nutritional prophets will claim: That doesn’t matter, just go to into a calorie deficit and you will loose fat.
+Speaking of High Carb, Low Carb and No Carb another group of nutritional prophets will claim: That doesn't matter, just go to into a calorie deficit and you will lose fat.

 The CICO or calories in vs. calories out card has been played for years.
-The are many studies like this one (9) that basically „prove“ that it makes no differences what you eat as far as macro nutrient distribution, only the calories matter.
+The are many studies like this one (9) that basically "prove" that it makes no differences what you eat as far as macro nutrient distribution, only the calories matter.
 Sounds simple.
-Technically its highly oversimplified though.
+Technically it's highly oversimplified though.
 Looking at a study like the one above the participants are obese.
-One of the main reasons for obesity is overeating or a constant calorie-surplus.
-Thats correct.
+One of the main reasons for obesity is overeating or a constant calorie surplus.
+That's correct.
 Therefore basically just restricting calories will make the obese lose weight and fat.
 The study proved that.
-And there are many other example that are often cited that prove the same, results in for a very narrow target group and a very narrow setting.
+And there are many other examples that are often cited that prove the same, results in for a very narrow target group and a very narrow setting.